Thousands brave rain during soggy start to RiverFest

 “It means everything—we love supporting the community, getting out, meeting all the kids, and just showing the community that we appreciate them,” one airman from McConnell Air Force Base who was a part of the parade said.

-Despite a roughly one-hour rain delay, Day One’s mainstage headliner, Shaggy, performed outside Century II.
+Despite a roughly one-hour rain delay, the mainstage headliner, Shaggy, performed outside Century II.

 Organizers are asking attendees to remain weather aware throughout this weekend.
 For a full list of RiverFest events, click here.